-Here we list 6 mostly visited and acclaimed döner joints in city centre of Baku.
+Here we list 6 mostly visited and acclaimed döner joints in the city centre of Baku.

-Story goes that youngster drivers waited to have streets fully empty until early morning to go drive crazy.
-They would treat themselves at this centrally located small doner joint, which is now so called ‘Avtosh Döner’ after the name given to those crazy drivers, open until very late.
-For some people that is one and only döner joint in the town.
-Their service is real quick and only take-away as there are no sit-ins.
-Bear in mind that their döners are little greasy.
+The story goes that youngster drivers waited to have streets fully empty until early morning to go drive crazy.
+They would treat themselves at this centrally located small doner joint, which is now the so-called ‘Avtosh Döner’ after the name given to those crazy drivers, open until very late.
+For some people that is the one and only döner joint in the town.
+Their service is really quick and only take-aways as there are no sit-ins.
+Bear in mind that their döners are a little greasy.

 Döners from 2 azn, Drinks from 0.60 azn.
 Bül-Bül pr. +994553040202.
 No website.
 Open all day.

-They say that “Döners of Berlin, Germany are different kind of döners.”
+They say that “Döners of Berlin, Germany are different kinds of döners.”
 Berlin Döner promises you that difference of taste.
-Two metro stations away from centrally located Sahil metro station, it locates on the third floor of the Ganjlik Mall.
-You can also treat yourself with business launch (döner, lentil soup and ayran) for just 5 azn from 12:00 pm to 15:00 pm.
-If you happen to pay a visit during afternoon, then you get to deal with local custom of standing in line and waiting for about 5-7 minutes.
+Just off Fountains Square, it locates on the corner of Nizami street next to Fisinjan restaurant.
+You can also treat yourself to a ‘business launch’ (döner, lentil soup and ayran) for just 5 azn from 12:00 pm to 15:00 pm.
+If you happen to pay a visit during the afternoon, then you get to deal with the local custom of standing in line and waiting for about 5-7 minutes.

 Bir Iki Döner

-Bir Iki Döner made almost all social media talking about them when they came with cool idea of serving free döners during some of important public holidays.
+Bir Iki Döner made almost all social media talk about them when they came up with the cool idea of serving free döners during some of the important public holidays.
 Their services are one of the most expensive döner joints in Baku.
-But still that is one of popular rebranded döner joints local people like to go.
+But still, that is one of the popular rebranded döner joints local people like to go to.
 The way their serve döner is of course fancy and they have quality döner, too.

-It is a Turkish restaurant with fastfood options, on the street to Seaside Promenade, a short walk from Fountains Square.
+It is a Turkish restaurant with fast food options, on the street to Seaside Promenade, a short walk from Fountains Square.
 It has tall transparent glass windows opening to one of the central streets with people rushing.
 The staff is friendly and quick to serve your order.
 Döner is served with soft bread.
-You can try tantuni, an alternative Turkish fastfood, though it spicy.
+You can try tantuni, an alternative Turkish fast food, though it is spicy.

-Ajdaha doner has couple joints around the city so easy to reach wherever you are in city centre.
+Ajdaha doner has a couple of joints around the city so easy to reach wherever you are in the city centre.
 The staff is friendly and helpful.
-It has couple of sit-ins in a small environment but still tidy, clean and nice.
-What is so specific is use of local flavour such as herbs and vegetables in doners they serve but in crusty bread.
-However, the taste of those flavours is reflection of our everyday diet.
-They have doners for all kinds of customer budgets and rich, locals of foreigners.
+It has a couple of sit-ins in a small environment but is still tidy, clean and nice.
+What is so specific is the use of local flavours such as herbs and vegetables in the döners they serve but in crusty bread.
+However, the taste of those flavours is a reflection of our everyday diet.
+They have döners for all kinds of customer budgets and rich, locals of foreigners.